 POWER (FITNESS) YOGA / SCULPT YOGA

-Power yoga (aka gym yoga) is a stronger form ot practice, an offshoot of Ashtanga yoga, a vigorous style of yoga (unlike Vinyasa) that tends toward strength building because the poses are held longer.
+Power yoga (aka fitness yoga) is a stronger form of practice, an offshoot of Ashtanga yoga, a vigorous style of yoga (unlike Vinyasa) that tends toward strength building because the poses are held longer.
 Power Vinyasa designed to move the body in all directions while creating heat and energy in the body.
 It’s a strong workout.
 Sculpt yoga involves resistance training, where we use gravity and your body weight to power your movement.
 Benefits of power and sculpt yoga styles: weight and weight loss management, muscle building, muscle strength, toned muscles, improved endurance, enhanced blood circulation, stronger immune system, improvement in bone density and strength, enhanced mental concentration, and reduced mental stress.

 YIN YANG YOGA

 Yin Yang is a symbol of balance between two opposites.
 A Yin Yang Yoga class blends two styles of yoga into one practice, where we combine passive (yin) and vigorous (yang) yoga postures.
 This session focuses on strengthening and conditioning (Yang) and releasing and relaxing (Yin).
 In the class, we are going to target body’s major joints and connective tissue (fascia), by practicing opposite concepts and energies.
 We will be playing with dynamic and slow poses, helping blood, lymph and Chi (energy) flow throughout the body.
 Whilst strong yoga practice energises and refreshes us, yin yoga calms and rejuvenates us.
 Benefits wise, by balancing your Yin and Yang, your energy flow will increase, giving you a peaceful, balanced, calm mind, and a more open, flexible body.